FidelusAleksander/ghcertified/CONTRIBUTING.md

 2) Fill the contents of the generated markdown file with a question matching the [quizdown-js/syntax](https://github.com/bonartm/quizdown-js/blob/main/docs/syntax.md):

-Questions can be of three types:
+Questions can be of two types:

 - **Single choice question**